DarsiniUnnikrishnan/DarsiniUnnikrishnan/README.md

 ✨ **A little about me**:
 - I’m passionate about finding patterns in data and making informed decisions.
 - Always curious, always learning! 🧠
-- When I'm not working, you’ll find me binge-watching Netflix. 🎬🍕
+- When I'm not working, you’ll find me **cleaning every nook and corner, organizing everything to perfection**, or **binge-watching my favorite Netflix shows**. 🧹✨📺

 ---